What is a push notification?

 There are a variety of push notification types that cater to different uses and needs.
 A standard push notification sends a single notification to a user's device.
 Geolocation-based notifications, however, enable the app to access the user's location setting, and then developers, marketers and IT can send notifications based on that information.
 For example, the Yelp mobile app notifies users about new restaurants in their area.

 IT, developers, marketers and the like can also schedule recurring push notifications based on a specific business need.
 For example, a business with a particular weekly special discount might want to send a notification to its user base to advertise the deal.

 What they're used for

-Push notifications can provide value to both end users and the business.
+Push notifications can provide value to both end users and businesses.
 Users can receive convenient updates in real time, such as weather reports, news updates or flight information.
-Businesses, on the other hand, can communicate directly to the user and encourage him or her to use the app via specific call-to-action messaging.
+Businesses, on the other hand, can communicate directly to users and encourage them to use the app via specific call-to-action messaging.
 Push notifications can increase click-through rates, promote products or offers and drive users to other marketing channels.

 An important advantage of push notifications in mobile computing is that the technology doesn't require specific applications on a mobile device to be open in order for a message to be received.
 This allows a smartphone to receive and display social media or text message alerts even when the device's screen is locked and the social media application that is pushing the notification is closed.

 The effectiveness of push notifications often depends on the type of app.
 Ride-sharing mobile apps, such as Uber and Lyft, for example, have high opt-in rates because users often receive valuable and time-sensitive updates.
 News content and social media apps often have lower opt-in rates, however, because they can overload users with irrelevant information.